stafforj/Open-TaylorCouette/Experimental-model/README.md

 # Build instructions

 This section presents the concept, physical construction, wiring, and device assembly for a low-cost Taylor-Couette flow visualisation experiment.
+The experiment is capable of generating and visualising a wide range of hydrodynamic conditions (see image [here](./README.md) showing a sweep of Reynolds number).

 ## Concept